blockchain-lab-um/ssi-snap-docs/docs/plugins/vc-manager.md

 Get an array of all VCs

-`agent.listVCS({querry: querry})`
+`agent.listVCS({querry: VCQuerry})`

-querry is an object where additional requirements are provided, for example issuer: did:..., if you only want to list DIDs with said issuer.
+VCQuerry is an object that is a subset of VerifiableCredential.
+If provided, the function will only return VCs that match the VCQuerry subset.
+For example if you only want to retrieve VCs issued by a specific DID to a specific subject you would need to use

+`agent.listVCS({querry: {issuer: {id: 'did:ethr:0x...'}, credentialSubject: {id: 'did:ethr:0x...'}}})`

 **[GitHub](https://github.com/blockchain-lab-um/veramo-vc-manager) |
 [npm](https://www.npmjs.com/package/@blockchain-lab-um/veramo-vc-manager)**